 The dividend policy from 2017 onwards:

-Sanoma aims to pay an increasing dividend, equal to 40–60% of annual cash flow from operations less capital expenditure.
+Sanoma aims to pay an increasing dividend, equal to 40–60% of annual free cash flow.

 When proposing a dividend to the AGM, the Board of Directors will look at the general macro-economic environment, Sanoma’s current and target capital structure, Sanoma’s future business plans and investment needs as well as both previous year’s cash flows and expected future cash flows affecting capital structure.

 The table below illustrates the development of dividends from the year 1999 onwards.